 This process is called “pair production”.The electron and positron can combine to form γ-ray again.
 Such a process is termed as pair annihilation.

 e- + e+ → γ(Eγ =1.02 MeV)

-Charge is Quantised:
+The charge is Quantised:

-Charge on a body can be integral multiple of electronic charge.i.e.Q=± n e.
+Charge on a body can be an integral multiple of electronic charge.i.e.Q=± n e.
 If a body gains electrons, it is said to be negatively charged and if it loses electrons, it is said to be positively charged.
-Though there are particles called “quarks” which may have charge e/3 or 2e/3.Since these are generated during disintegration of nucleus (neutron, proton and so on ) these cannot be transferred.Charge on an electron is 1.6× 10-19C.
+Though there are particles called “quarks” which may have charges e/3 or 2e/3.Since these are generated during the disintegration of the nucleus (neutron, proton, and so on ) these cannot be transferred.
+The charge on an electron is 1.6× 10-19C.